Membership

 • Nominating Committee Member (2-year term; 1 position open)

-Deadline: Completed Applications must be received by May 1, 2025.
+Deadline: Completed Applications must have been received by May 1, 2026.

 General Elected Leader Criteria